-Research Focus: Preventing and effectively treating otitis media and hearing loss in children; Ear and hearing health of Aboriginal and Torres Strait Islander children; Improving access to services using innovations in telehealth.
+My research focuses on preventing and effectively treating otitis media and hearing loss in children.
+This includes improving the ear and hearing health of Aboriginal and Torres Strait Islander children and improving access to services using innovations in telehealth.

 Areas of Expertise: ear infections (otitis media), paediatric audiology, hearing loss, Aboriginal children, telehealth, electrophysiology, auditory neuroscience, tinnitus, psychoacoustics, ototoxicity, cochlear implantation, language development, epidemiology, evidence synthesis, Cochrane reviews

-He is an enthusiastic science communicator for hearing and communication sciences and a WA Science Ambassador.
-He regularly contributies columns and interviews for mainstream media, including for The Conversation, SBS and the ABC, including the Curious Kids series.
+I am an enthusiastic science communicator for hearing and communication sciences and a WA Science Ambassador.
+I regularly contribute columns and interviews for mainstream media, including for The Conversation, SBS and the ABC, including the Curious Kids series.

-Dr Brennan-Jones contributes actively to the Audiology Department at Perth Children’s Hospital where he coordinates the research activities of the department and Co-Chairs the PCH Hearing Research Group, a multidisciplinary network of over 20 research active clinicians.
-He is a Guest Lecturer and research supervisor for the Clinical Audiology program at UWA, an Associate Editor of the International Journal of Audiology and Co-convener of the annual PCH Child Hearing Research Symposium.
-He serves on a number of local and national committees including the WA Child Ear Health Strategy and technical advisory group for the national CRE in Ear and Hearing Health of Aboriginal and Torres Strait Islander Children (CRE_ICHEAR) and the the World Health Organization's World Hearing Forum.
+At Perth Children’s Hospital I Co-Chair the Children's Hearing Research Group, a multidisciplinary network of over 20 research active clinicians.
+I also give Guest Lectures and am a research supervisor for the Clinical Audiology program at UWA.
+I serve on a number of local and national committees including the WA Child Ear Health Strategy and technical advisory group for the national CRE in Ear and Hearing Health of Aboriginal and Torres Strait Islander Children (CRE_ICHEAR) and the the World Health Organization's World Hearing Forum.

-In the past three years (2016-2018) he has received more than $2.5M in grants as a chief investigator, $2M as CIA.
-The majority of these project grants have explored improvements in health care for Aboriginal children in Australia.
-Dr Brennan-Jones has published more than 30 peer-reviewed papers; >20 as a postdoc; >20 as first or senior author.
-He has also authored a number of book chapters and presented at over 40 local, national and international scientific meetings.
+I have received more than $2.5M in research grants as a chief investigator, $2M as CIA and published >40 peer-reviewed publications.
+I have authored a number of book chapters and presented at over 40 local, national and international scientific meetings.

 Supervision of research students.